jeremynoesen/jeremynoesen/README.md

 ### Hey, I'm Jeremy
 I am a Computer Engineering student at Iowa State University.

-I enjoy game-related development, as well as graphic design.
+I enjoy game and web development, as well as graphic design.

 ---